finnito/Science/content/10scie/electricity/_index.md

 2. __Circuits__
     1. Draw circuit diagrams (with power supply, wires, switch, voltmeter, ammeter, bulb, resistor, fuse)
     2. Construct series and parallel circuits
-    3. Measure and explain the behavior of voltage, current and resistance in series and parallel circuits
+    3. Measure and explain the behaviour of voltage, current and resistance in series and parallel circuits
     4. Use Ohm’s Law ($V=IR$) and the power equation ($P=IV$)
 3. __Using Electricity__
     1. Identify factors that affect electrical safety in the workplace